CaroSerrano/Inventory-API/README.md

 ## Project description

-This is a RESTful API designed to manage store inventory.
+This is an API designed to manage a Cat-shop inventory.
 It allows users to register with different roles (Admin, Manager, Employee, User) and uses JSON Web Tokens (JWT) for authentication.

+A basic user interface was developed to facilitate the API test using templating engine.

 Depending on the role, you can:
    1. Administrator (Admin):